MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/pm/MEF W143 - LSO Allegro, LSO Interlude and LSO Legato Performance Monitoring API - Developer Guide.md

 This section presents the API structure and design patterns.
 It starts with the high-level use cases diagram.
 Then it describes the REST endpoints with use case mapping.
-Next, it gives an explanation of the design pattern that is used to combine service-agnostic and service-specific parts of API payloads.
+Next, it explains the design pattern that is used to combine service-agnostic and service-specific parts of API payloads.
 Finally, payload validation and API security aspects are discussed.